 - Saturated fats and cholesterol should be limited, and artificial trans fats should never be consumed.

 Keeping your triglycerides within the normal range is relatively easy with a well-rounded diet.
-The American Heart Association (AHA) recommends the following dietary and lifestyle changes to keep your heart healthy and your triglyceride levels normal:
+The

 - Keep your calories within normal range for your age, gender, and activity level.

 - Eat a varied diet that includes all the major food groups, especially fruits, vegetables, and heart-healthy oils.